- Quality Care for Total Oral Health

 Porcelain fused to metal crowns are crowns made with porcelain and metal.
-They are made by a dental technician using a semi-precious or precious metal and porcelain.
-The metal is fabricated into a thin metal coping (thimble like cap) which forms the substructure of the crown.
-This metal substructure is what provides the high strength of a porcelain fused to metal crown.
+They are made by a dental technician using semi-precious or precious metal and porcelain.
+The metal is fabricated into a thin metal coping (thimble-like cap) which forms the substructure of the crown.
+This metal substructure is what provides the high strength of porcelain fused to a metal crown.
 The porcelain is then bonded to the metal substructure to match the shape and color of your natural teeth.
-The metal and porcelain is baked at high temperatures fusing the porcelain to the metal.
+The metal and porcelain are baked at high temperatures fusing the porcelain with the metal.
 Porcelain fused to metal crowns usually have a small amount of metal visible on the lingual (tongue side) of the crown.
 This is usually in a spot where you cannot see it.
 The metal is necessary to give the crown structural support.
-Porcelain fused to metal crowns are cemented onto the tooth preparation using a long lasting strong cement.
-Although porcelain fused to metal crowns are strong, care is still needed when eating certain foods such as nuts, hard fruits, raw vegetables and sticky candies and toffees.
+Porcelain fused to metal crowns is cemented onto the tooth preparation using a long-lasting strong cement.
+Although porcelain fused to metal crowns are strong, care is still needed when eating certain foods such as nuts, hard fruits, raw vegetables, and sticky candies and toffees.

-All ceramic crowns (caps) are made of entirely of porcelain.
-A lab technician using materials that will match your natural tooth’s color, shape and size makes these crowns.
-All ceramic crowns are hard and durable providing sound support, although they are not as strong as a metal-based crown.
+All-ceramic crowns (caps) are made entirely of porcelain.
+A lab technician using materials that will match your natural tooth’s color, shape, and size makes these crowns.
+All-ceramic crowns are hard and durable providing sound support, although they are not as strong as a metal-based crown.
 However, because there is no metal involved, ceramic crowns may be more esthetic in appearance, providing a more natural restoration.
-These metal free restorations may also be indicated for patients with metal sensitivities.
+These metal-free restorations may also be indicated for patients with metal sensitivities.

 White fillings are bonded to the natural tooth, whereas, metal fillings are mechanically held in place within the natural tooth.
 As such, white fillings require less tooth structure to be removed and are generally a more conservative restoration.
 However, the bonding process is affected by moisture contamination and so white fillings are usually not done if the filling is deep, or where the saliva in the mouth cannot be controlled.